 What if your vitamin C treatment is anhydrous (water-free)?
 Anhydrous solutions will contain oils, silicones or oily solvents that the retinol may not be able to penetrate through.
 In this case, I'd apply the retinol first, let it absorb, and then apply the vitamin C. You can also use them at different times of day or on alternating nights.

-The Best Retinol and Vitamin C Products to Try
+The Best Retinol and Vitamin C Products for Your Skin

 Now that you're familiar with the different ways you can use retinol and vitamin C, here are my top product recommendations: